JayaShankarM29/JSGitHubPersonalProfile/README.md

      ![My Image](/IMG_2840.jpg)

-- 👀 I’m interested in iOS, Android, Web Development and CyberSecurity
+- 👀 I’m interested in iOS, Web Development and CyberSecurity
-- 🌱 I’m currently learning Swift, SwiftUI, HTML, CSS and JavaScript
+- 🌱 I’m currently learning Swift, SwiftUI, Data Structures and Algorithms
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me :
      Email: <jayashankar2904@gmail.com>